 At its most basic level, a term life insurance policy is a policy with a set death benefit that is meant to be in force for a specified period of time.
 Term life policies vary significantly in length, generally ranging from 1 to 30 years, and usually increasing by 5-year increments, which means that you can purchase 5, 10, 15, 20, 25, and 30-year plans.

 Term policies either expire at the end of a pre-determined length of time, or continue on — but at an annually increasing cost after the set level period.
 They may be converted to a permanent life insurance policy if coverage needs to continue.
 Of course, there is also the option to purchase another term plan.
 Because they are issued for a shorter time period than a permanent policy — which is intended to be in force for the duration of the policyholder's lifespan — they are often more affordable.
 The shorter the term, the lower the premiums, allowing you to take out a larger death benefit amount for a lower payment.
+Remember that your insurance premium may also depend on your credit score.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 Why Term Life?